 Atali Samuel - Photographer a.k.a The Visual Storyteller.

 For over a decade I have been capturing stunning moments as a lifestyle and portrait photographer.
 My lens is obsessed with organic emotion, natural movement, and pure connection.
-As an RYT 500 Yoga Instructor, my seasoned background in teaching and guiding students allows me to focus on a kaleidoscope of details at once.
+As a former E-RYT 500 Yoga Instructor, my seasoned background in teaching and guiding students allows me to focus on a kaleidoscope of details at once.
 I compose each image as a singular work of art addressing lighting, composition, movement, background, personality, and overall vibe.

 Like many others, Im terrible at writing my own bio, Voyage Dallas wrote it best...

 Atali, let’s start with your story.
 We’d love to hear how you got started and how the journey has been so far.

 For as long as I can remember, I’ve always been the one behind the camera, savoring visual candy one snapshot at a time.
 As a child, my mother gifted me a traditional film camera and sent me outside to “go play.”
 I would spend hours taking photos of anything interesting and anxiously wait a week for the photos to get developed at Eckerd’s (remember them??).
 Granted, I was no Annie Leibovitz, the deck often came back with blurred images of God knows what.
 But, I loved capturing colors, still life, and moments in time, as a way to feed my creative outlet.